SlimeVR/SlimeVR-Docs-Site/src/server/osc-information.md

 Note: If SlimeVR is running on your Quest and the trackers are initially misaligned, you can navigate to the IK settings in VRChat's quick menu and press "Auto-Center OSC Trackers" once or twice.

-_Created by Bagel#6705.
-SlimeVR OSC implementation by Erimel#7159._
+_Created by lordbagel42.
+SlimeVR OSC implementation by erimel._